-4.3.1 RVPA REIEMBURSEMENT
+4.3.1 RVPA REIMBURSEMENT

-For the term of this agreement, in recognition that Ross Valley Paramedic Authority reimburses Ross Valley Fire Department for the cost of the engine company paramedic program, State licensed, Marin County accredited Captain or Firefighter/Engineer Paramedics who are designated and serving as existing a Paramedics on an engine company that are hired prior to July 1, 2025 shall continue to receive an incentive professional pay differential equal to 11 percent of base salary.
-This differential incentive pay shall be based on and added to the current step of Engineerthe Captain or Firefighter/Paramedie.
+For the term of this agreement, in recognition that Ross Valley Paramedic Authority reimburses Ross Valley Fire Department for the cost of the engine company paramedic program, State licensed, Marin County accredited Engineer Paramedics who are designated and serving as existing Paramedics on an engine company that are hired prior to July 1, 2025 shall continue to receive an incentive pay equal to 11 percent of base salary.
+This incentive pay shall be based on and added to the current step of Engineer.
 In 2024, an agreement was made to create the rank of Firefighter Paramedic, and the incentive pay was incorporated into the base salary of that classification.
 As such, Firefighter Paramedics are not eligible for the 11 percent incentive pay.